2020 Application is Currently Open

 Thank you for your interest in the KAEF Graduate Fellowship Program.
-The 2019 application for the KAEF Graduate Fellowship Program was available until 11:59 PM (EST) on July 8, 2019.
+The 2020 application for the KAEF Graduate Fellowship Program will be available until 11:59 PM (EST) on July 8, 2019.
 Your application must be submitted by that date in order to be considered in this year's selection process.

 What Is The Application Process?

 Selection of KAEF Fellows is a three-step process:

 - First, all applications are reviewed by U.S. admissions experts.